shakhov/flow/README.md

 Flow is a Clojure library inspired by Prismatic Graph concept.
-It is being developed by a bridge engineer as a tool replacing spreadsheet based sowftware for structural analysis and design.
+It is being developed by a bridge engineer as a tool replacing spreadsheet based software for structural analysis and design.

 ## Usage